particle-iot/docs/src/content/guide/how-to-build-a-product/device-groups.md

 Guide](/guide/tools-and-features/console/#rollout-firmware) before
 continuing.

+With grouping enabled, you can *release a product firmware to one or more groups*, or choose to mark the version as the *Product default* release.
+Releasing firmware to a group will target a only subset of the product fleet to receive the binary (those devices that belong to that group).

+Marking as the Product default, in contrast, sets the firmware as the default firmware version available to all devices in the fleet to download and run.
+The specific firmware chosen to be delivered to a given device is determined by *precedence rules*, which you can read about in the next section.

 ### Firmware Precedence Rules

-You can release a product firmware to one or more groups, or choose to make it the product default.
 Devices in your fleet will be targeted to receive a version of product firmware according to these precedence
 rules: